lynnswap/PDVariableBlur/README.md

 # PDVariableBlur

 PDVariableBlur provides a variable blur effect for views on iOS and macOS.
-Use the `variableBlur` modifier in SwiftUI or `VariableBlurEffectView` directly in UIKit and AppKit.
+Use the `variableBlur` modifier or `VariableBlurView` in SwiftUI, and `VariableBlurEffectView` directly in UIKit and AppKit.

 You can find a simple preview setup in `Sources/PDVariableBlur/Example.swift`.
 Open the **Examples** scheme in Xcode to view the preview.